Table of Contents[Hide][Show]

 As a result, even successfully breastfeeding Moms can use this wonderful homemade formula as a supplement when necessary to their own nutrient-dense breastmilk!

 It is advised that even breastfeeding Mothers have the ingredients for this formula on hand for an emergency.
-In the event Mom is in a car wreck or sick and unable to nurse, Dad can step in and make this safe alternative until Mom is back on her feet.
+If Mom is sick or otherwise unable to nurse, Dad can step in and make this safe alternative until Mom is back on her feet.
 It takes a few days to a week to gather all the ingredients together to make this formula, which is why I advise having them on hand at all times.

 Moms who have successfully used this formula feeding your children, please post about your experience in the comments section to encourage those who are considering it and need some Mom to Mom encouragement!

 Where to Source Quality Milk

 If only goat milk is available in your area, this recipe for goat milk baby formula can be used instead.
 When using milk from ewes, please refer to the linked article for an adjusted recipe; one of the benefits of sheep milk is that it is higher in healthy fats than either goat or cow milk.

 It is also best to avoid all types of powdered milk for this recipe.
 The factory process of making milk powder reduces nutrition considerably and denatures it, which makes it more likely baby will have an allergic reaction.